CartoDB/academy/_app/_sql-postgis/04-intermediate-sql.md

 GROUP BY
   split_part(location_type, ' ', 1)
 {% endhighlight %}
-Awesome so we now see that for family homes with 1-2 people there where 15,166 sightings and for 3+ there where 33875.
+Awesome, so we now see that for family homes with 1-2 people there where 15,166 sightings and for 3+ there where 33875.

 | occupancy | rat_num |
 |-----------|---------|